bytedance/lightseq/README.md

-# Byseqlib
+# LightSeq
-Byseqlib is a high performance inference library for SOTA NLU/NLG models.
+LightSeq is a high performance inference library for SOTA NLU/NLG models.
 It's built on CUDA official library([cuBLAS](https://docs.nvidia.com/cuda/cublas/index.html), [Thrust](https://docs.nvidia.com/cuda/thrust/index.html), [CUB](http://nvlabs.github.io/cub/)) and custom kernel functions which are specially fused and optimized for these widely used models.
 In addition to model components, we also provide codes manage model weights trained from deepleanring framework and servers as a custom backend for [TensorRT Inference Server](https://docs.nvidia.com/deeplearning/sdk/inference-server-archived/tensorrt_inference_server_120/tensorrt-inference-server-guide/docs/quickstart.html)(referred to as trtis in the later discussion).
-With Byseqlib, you can easily deploy efficient model services or develop your own model architectures just with a little code modification.
+With LightSeq, you can easily deploy efficient model services or develop your own model architectures just with a little code modification.